MortimerMcMire315/graph-hs/README.md

 graph-hs
 ========
-A purely functional library for dealing with graph theory problems in Haskell.
+A small library for dealing with graph theory problems in Haskell.
+A couple of algorithms are included.

 Installation
 ------------